 Have you been playing vanilla Minecraft and wished for more life in your world?
 It’s totally fine to want more from your gameplay visuals, especially when blocks surround you for as far as the eye can see.
 So to liven up Minecraft gameplay, independent developers have created a whole ton of Minecraft Shaders.
-These will add lighting effects, the environmental movement, textures, and lots more contrast and realistic shadow visuals into your world.
+These will add lighting effects, environmental movement, textures, and lots more contrast and realistic shadow visuals into your world.
 Some shaders are even ray-traced, which is great for beefy rigs.

 However, there’s a whole lot of Minecraft Shaders to choose from if you’re searching the internet or any Minecraft site.
 So we’ve put together the ten best Minecraft Shaders that we love using to show off the beauty of Minecraft.